Snow (app): Background

-Snow was launched September 2015 by Camp Mobile.
-The company collaborated with different Korean artists such as BTS and Twice to launch selfie stickers.
+Snow was launched in September 2015 by Camp Mobile.
+The company collaborated with different Korean artists.

 In 2016, the app spun off into its own company, named as Snow Corp.

 In 2018, Snow Corp raised $50M from SoftBank and Sequoia China.
 It is reported that it plans to use the investment to develop its augmented reality and facial recognition technologies.

 Features

 Snow allows users to take pictures or videos (of a maximum duration of 5 minutes) and choose from 1,300 stickers and 50 filters.
 They can also send them as messages that destroy themselves in 48 hours.
 Videos could also be saved as GIF files.
 According to Business Insider, the app functions as a clone of Snapchat.